geoaigroup/geogroup-website/content/authors/ali_kanbar/_index.md

 user_groups:
   - Members
 ---
 **Ali Kanbar** is a university student with skills in Python and a passion for Artificial Intelligence and Machine Learning.
-Actively learning, growing and expanding his knowledge and improving his skills
+Ali is actively learning, growing and expanding his knowledge and improving his skills.